nickbrandt/GitLab/doc/ci/variables/README.md

 ## Variables expressions

-> Variables expressions were added in GitLab 10.7.
+> Introduced in GitLab 10.7.

 It is possible to use variables expressions with only / except policies in `.gitlab-ci.yml`.
 By using this approach you can limit what jobs are going to